 If you are a new player who is looking for an instrument to learn on, you may not want to spend too much on a high-end one just yet.
 Thanks to modern manufacturing techniques, there is a wide selection of good, low- to mid-range instruments to choose from.

-When you purchase a pre-owned musical instrument, you are probably dealing with private owners, as opposed to businesses who have reputations to protect.
+When you purchase a pre-owned musical instrument, you are likely dealing with private owners rather than businesses who have reputations to protect.
 You are on your own selecting the specific instrument we wish to purchase.

 A private individual wants to get rid of the instrument and may not be totally upfront, particularly if they sense you don’t know a lot.
 It definitely pays to be cautious.

 In addition, when buying from an individual, you are investing in an item which will not usually come with any guarantee or warranty, or product support, so what you end up buying is what you get.